 Ingredients

 The best thing about this recipe is you can use whatever is in season and what you have on hand.
-It's incredibly versatile for any substitutions!

-- Peaches: ripe peaches are perfect for this recipe.
+- Peaches: Ripe peaches are perfect for this recipe.
 If you don't have any peaches, other stone fruit such as nectarines or plums would work well!

-- Figs: these are only in season for a few weeks, but they're absolutely delicious to eat raw and in a salad like this!
+- Figs: These are only in season for a few weeks, but they're absolutely delicious to eat raw and in a salad like this!
 Since they're so delicate, make sure to gently rinse them, then de-stem and cut into quarters.

-- Balsamic vinegar: this will be paired with olive oil and honey to create a light and fresh dressing.
+- Balsamic vinegar: This will be paired with olive oil and honey to create a light and fresh dressing.

-- Red chili peppers: you want just a little bit of heat in this recipe.
+- Red chili peppers: You want just a little bit of heat in this recipe.
 Chili peppers are great, but you could use another kind as well.
 And if you don't have fresh peppers on hand, red pepper flakes work well in a pinch!

-- Fresh basil: just a little fresh basil will help really brighten this dish.
+- Fresh basil: Just a little fresh basil will help really brighten this dish.

-See full recipe below for complete instructions.
+See full recipe below for detailed directions.

 This recipe comes together in just a few steps and is mostly slicing fresh fruits!

-Slice your fruits and peppers and spread on a large, rimmed plate (make sure it has a rim so the dressing and juices don't flow off).
+Wash and slice your fruits and peppers and spread on a large, rimmed plate (make sure it has a rim so the dressing and juices don't flow off).

 Drizzle with the dressing and top with fresh basil, salt and pepper, and crumbled crispy prosciutto.